Richard Ashworth (headmaster): Philosophy and leadership style

-Across his career, Ashworth's leadership was defined by a consistent educational philosophy that prioritised character formation and social responsibility over purely vocational training.
-In public addresses, he argued that the goal of education was not just to prepare for a livelihood, but for life itself.
-He defined an educated person as one who possessed "knowledge, imagination, sympathy, tolerance, powers of suspending judgment, the habit of work, and a philosophy of life," championing subjects like English literature as essential for moulding young people into well-rounded adults.
-This belief was reflected in his frequent public lectures on social issues such as poverty, housing, and the need for a just society.
+Ashworth’s leadership was defined by a philosophy that prioritised character formation and social responsibility over purely vocational training.
+He argued that education should prepare students for "life itself" rather than just a livelihood, defining an educated person as one possessing "knowledge, imagination, sympathy, tolerance, powers of suspending judgment, the habit of work, and a philosophy of life."
+He championed subjects like English literature as essential for developing the "whole personality" with a view toward offering "perfect service to God and man."